Search for New Physics in Electronic Recoil Data from XENONnT

 Gamma-ray backgrounds from materials are found to have a flat spectrum below 140\,keV in the fiducial volume from Geant4 simulation~\cite{GEANT4:2002zbu, Allison:2016lfl}.
 We expect the rate to be ($2.1\pm0.4$)\,events/(tonne$\times$year$\times$keV) (abbreviated as events/(t$\cdot$y$\cdot$keV) for the rest of the paper), where the uncertainty originates from the simulation and from the measurement uncertainties of material radioassay~\cite{XENON:2021mrg}.

 Having successfully reduced other sources, the two-neutrino double-beta ($2\upnu\upbeta\upbeta$) decay of $^\mathrm{136}$Xe becomes an important background in this analysis, overtaking $^\mathrm{214}$Pb as the dominant component above 40\,keV.
-This background is constrained by an in-situ measurement of the xenon isotopic abundance with a residual gas analyzer\,(RGA) and the half-life from \cite{EXO-200:2013xfn}.
-We also allow for a small shape change to account for the uncertainty on the theoretical calculation of this spectrum, specifically whether this isotope is better described by the higher state dominance~\cite{Kotila:2012zza} or single state dominance~\cite{Kotila:2020lower} model of $2\upnu\upbeta\upbeta$ decay.
+This background is constrained by an in-situ measurement of the xenon isotopic abundance with a residual gas analyzer and the half-life from \cite{EXO-200:2013xfn}.
+We also allow for a shape change to account for the uncertainty on the theoretical calculation of this spectrum, $\sim$1.5\% in our ROI and specifically whether this isotope is better described by the higher state dominance~\cite{Kotila:2012zza} or single state dominance~\cite{Kotila:2020lower} model of $2\upnu\upbeta\upbeta$ decay.

 The double-electron capture (2$\upnu$ECEC) decay rate of $^\mathrm{124}$Xe is left unconstrained in $B_0$.
 The energy spectrum adopts the updated model of \cite{XENON:2022met}, which takes into account the contributions from higher atomic shells compared to \cite{XENON:2020rca} and uses fixed branching ratios.
 The reconstruction of the dominant KK-capture peak at 64.3\,keV was also used as validation of the energy reconstruction.